 Watch for any scratches, dents, or other damages.

-Does it have any damages or scratches?
+Does it have any damage or scratches?

 Has it been relumed?

-Older Rolex watches use tritium for its luminosity, and these lose their glowing effect over time.
+Older Rolex watches use tritium for their luminosity, and these lose their glowing effect over time.
 If it is an old watch that still glows, it can be a sign that the dial has been relumed.
 Another way to tell if the dial has been relumed is to look at the color of the luminous mass on the dial.
 Is it too white for its age or is it darkened and yellow?
 Have in mind that this is only for vintage watches as modern watches use Luminova or Superluminova.

 Have the hands been replaced?